-There are very many cheap blinds out there, but this Barronett blind is not one of them.
+There are very many cheap blinds out there, but this Barronett big cat blind is not one of them.
 Nevertheless, you get your money’s worth when you buy this as it comes with everything you require.
 Overall, its quality is excellent, and the fact that its interior is very spacious adds to its appeal.
 For these good reasons above we discussed this Barronett blind is one of the best pop up blind for bowhunting.

 Primos Double Bull Surround View Blind 360: Best Professional Hunting Ground Blind

 The Primos Double Bullpen is one of the very interesting ground blinds.
 While there are those who never go hunting without it, there are others who have never used it.

 Nevertheless, regardless of how you feel about this unit, there is no denying its quality.
 A couple of my hunting buddies own primos double bullpen blinds.
 So, I have had a chance to interact with it on a number of occasions.
 Considered by many to be an upgrade to the older Double Bull Bullpen model, this deluxe model is very well made.
 Also, unlike its predecessor, it is easier to set up and takes down.

-- 60 by 60-inch floor: While it is marketed as a compact blind, there is nothing compact about its interior, which can comfortably hold two hunters.
+- 60 by 60-inch floor space: While it is marketed as a compact blind, there is nothing compact about its interior, which can comfortably hold two hunters.

 - Double bull construction: One of the things that Primos is known for is its Double Bull material, which is durable and weather resistant meaning you can take it out in any hunting sason.

 - Camo pattern: The new Truth camo pattern will blend into any surrounding with light brownish vegetation.

 - It is easy to set up and takedown

 - It can be used for bow or gun hunting

 - Provides ample room inside for two to three hunters